Much has been published about biosimilars since their introduction in the early 2000s.

 Sharma A, Kumar N, et al.

 In this comment, authors describe the transformative effect of biologics in the treatment of diseases of the retina and the efforts to address patients’ non-compliance, driven by high-cost of biologics, through developing new biologics as well as biosimilars of already existing originators.
-Education around biosimilars among ophthalmologists need to be revisited and topics such as nocebo addressed.
+Education around biosimilars for ophthalmologists needs to be revisited and topics such as nocebo addressed.

 In this study, authors discuss the effects of language and psychosocial context on patients’ response to their treatment and course of disease.